Scrid

 but just think how good

-the sun for sallow skin,
+the sun will feel on sallow skin.

 Seize the spoils of war!